 Our service is personal, not automated, so if you are not sure which numbers to give, provide us with all you see on the outside of the casing and we will check them for you.

-Codes for VW factory-fitted radios require upto 24 hours to supply as they cannot be 'calculated' and must be obtained from a reliable VAG partner.
+Codes for all current model VW factory-fitted radios require upto 24 hours to supply as they cannot be 'calculated' and must be obtained from a reliable VAG partner.
 It also means that the cost is a little higher than our standard price, at £14.95.

 We personally acknowledge your request (NOT an auto-responder) and usually succeed in responding by email with your code within 12-24 hours.